123 17.5 Human Interference with Shorelines — Physical Geology – 2nd Edition

-Seawalls, like the one around Vancouver’s Stanley Park (Figure 17.5.1), also help to limit erosion and can be very pleasant amenities for the public, but they have geological and ecological costs.
+Seawalls, like ones erected along the Pacific Coast at Carlsbad, California (Figure 17.5.1), also help to limit erosion and can be very pleasant amenities for the public, but they have geological and ecological costs.
 When a shoreline is “hardened” in this way, important marine habitat is lost and sediment production is reduced, and that can affect beaches elsewhere.
-Seawalls also affect the behaviour of waves and longshore currents, sometimes with negative results.
+Seawalls also affect the behavior of waves and longshore currents, sometimes with negative results.

 Breakwaters have led to an accumulation of sediment to form Sunset Beach

-Figure 17.5.2 Map of the impact of breakwaters (or groynes) on beach formation at Sunset Beach, Vancouver.
+Figure 17.5.2 Map of the impact of breakwaters (or groins) on beach formation at Sunset Beach, Vancouver.

 Another example is at Sunset Beach in Vancouver.
 As shown in Figure 17.5.2, a series of rip-rap breakwaters (structures parallel to the shore) were built in the 1990s and sand has accumulated behind them to form the beach.
 The breakwaters have acted as islands and the sand has been deposited in the low-energy water behind them, in the same way that a tombolo forms.
 This can be seen from a photograph taken from the Burrard Bridge in 2015 (Figure 17.5.3).
 The two benefits of this project are that a pleasant beach has been created, and some of the sediment that previously would have been moved into False Creek, and could have blocked its entrance, has been trapped in English Bay.
 The negative impacts are probably not well understood, but have likely involved loss of marine animal habitat.